 Obviously, if you labor on someone else's property knowing it's someone else's property then you can't claim any ownership at all of the resulting object that conflicts with theirs.
 (The ideal solution is still to separate out your labor if possible.)
 If there was a probability of it being owned, you multiply the ownership ratio by that.

-Lying as a consent violation¶
+Lying as a non-peaceful act¶